dhilipkumars/redis-sentinel-micro/README.md

 slave_repl_offset:98134252
 slave_repl_offset:98134252
 ```
-All the above slaves have equal priority, but we have 3 replication value `98134252`, `98150330` and `98187702`.
-Ideally the slave with heighst replication value should be promoted.
+All the above slaves have equal priority, but we have 3 replication values `98134252`, `98150330` and `98187702`.
+Ideally the slave with highest replication value should be promoted.
 When you run `redis-sentinel-micro` like this it automatically detects the next master and re-configures all the slaves to point to this new master
 ```
 $./redis-sentinel-micro -logtostderr 0.0.0.0:6382 0.0.0.0:6383 0.0.0.0:6384 0.0.0.0:6385 0.0.0.0:6386